baharev/sdopt-tearing/docs/index.rst

+.. sdopt-tearing documentation master file, created by sphinx-quickstart on Sat Feb 28 23:04:04 2015.
+   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 =======================================
 Exact and heuristic methods for tearing
 =======================================

-A *prototype* implementation of various tearing algorithms is presented by walking through a demo example.
+An example is presented here, showing the capabilities of the research prototype of of various tearing algorithms.
 The technical details will be published in an academic paper.
 The `source code is available on GitHub
 <https://github.com/baharev/sdopt-tearing>`_ under the 3-clause BSD license.